USCIS and IUSB

 Most international students and their dependents are non-immigrants, holding one of the following visa statuses:

-Visa status for individuals conducting full-time study at an authorized institution in the US F-1 visa holders carry a document called an I-20, issued by IU South Bend.
+Visa status for individuals studying full-time at an authorized institution in the US.
+F-1 visa holders carry a document called an I-20, issued by IU South Bend.

 Visa status for spouses and children of F-1 visa holders.
-F-2 visa holders will have their own I-20s.
+F-2 visa holders will have their own I-20s and may study part-time, although they may not work.
 The F-1’s information will also be included on the I-20.